Daniel's 70-Week Prophecy

-So, does it really seem to be a good idea to rip a week out of Daniel's 70 Week prophecy and re-attach it to end-times?
-All of the following events establish the fact that Christ, not Antichrist, fulfilled the 70th week of Daniel's Prophecy:
+Does it really seem to be a good idea to attempt to remove a week out of Daniel's 70 Week prophecy and re-attach it to end-times?
+All of the following events establish the fact that Christ fulfilled the 70th week of Daniel's Prophecy:

 Christ's Ministry was 3 1/2 years in length.

 His Baptism occurred exactly 483 years after the "Command to Rebuild Jerusalem."

-At His Last Supper He Established His "New Covenant."
+At His Last Supper He Established His "New Covenant with Man."

 At His death, the Temple Veil was torn, a sign the Jewish Sacrificial system should cease.

 He gave the Jews an additional 3 1/2 year opportunity to be His Evangelists to the world.

 We have a choice.
-We can accept the above facts that fit perfectly in Daniel's 70th Week, or, we can attempt to remove Jesus from the Prophecy and replace Him with Antichrist.
-To replace Christ with Antichrist requires a lot of speculation based entirely on a Pre-Trib Rapture Theory.
-The interpretation of leaving the 70th Week as covering the 31/2 years of Jesus' ministry and 31/2 years from Jesus' Death till the Stoning of Stephen, is the same as Martin Luther and many other Reformers.
-The accuracy of this prophecy, when properly interpreted, is flawless and has been the source of many conversions to Christianity.
-The interpretation offered by Pre-Trib has become popular, but it fails even the simplest investigation.
-As to whether or not this, "Removing Jesus from the Prophecy and replacing Him with Antichrist," is incorrect, let's just look at the facts from Scripture.
-Our Readers must decide for themselves.
-Let's Pray for God's Holy Spirit to help us know the Truth!
+We can accept what fits perfectly in Daniel's 70th Week, and makes perfect sense, or, we can attempt to remove Jesus from the Prophecy and replace Him with Antichrist.
+To replace Christ with Antichrist requires a lot of speculation based on things that raise questions.
+The interpretation of leaving the 70th Week as covering the 31/2 years of Christ's ministry and 31/2 years from Christ's Death till the Stoning of Stephen, is the same interpretation that Martin Luther and many other Reformers embraced.
+The accuracy of this Prophecy, when properly interpreted, is flawless and has been the source of many conversions to Christianity.
+Pre-Trib's version has become popular, but, is an attempt to, "Remove Jesus from the Prophecy and replace Him with Antichrist?"
+Of course our Readers must decide for themselves which is correct.
+Most of all, let's Pray for God's Holy Spirit to help us know the Truth!

 Scripture for "Day-for-Year"